goma/user-manual/docs/html/_sources/problem_description_file/solver_specifications/matrix_residual_norm_type.rst.txt

 matrix systems, a residual :math:`r` may be computed for any guess of the solution to :math:`Ax = b` as :math:`r(z) = b - Az`.
 If :math:`z = x`, the actual solution, then the residual is zero; otherwise, it is some vector with a nonzero norm.

-..
-	TODO - Equation/ Table needs to be added with using the math function I believe.
-This would be in lines 18-20 where the picture lies right now.